nus-cs1010/2425-s1/docs/guides/environments.md

 ## PE Hosts

-The school has provided a list of computing servers with the above environments for you to use.
+The school has provided a list of computing servers with the above environments for you to use (:material-alpha-a-circle: in Figure 1).
 The hosts are named `pe111`, `pe112`, ... , `pe119`.  (`pe` stands for "programming environment").
 We will refer to these servers generally as the _PE hosts._

 !!! note "pe115 and pe116"
     For this semester, two servers `pe115` and `pe116` are not available.